invisionmediagroups/cstate/README.md

 hugo serve --baseUrl=http://localhost/ --theme=cstate --themesDir=../.. --verbose
 ```

-The main directory is the theme itself (the cState guts, basically) and the `exampleSite` folder houses all content.
+The main directory is the theme itself (the cStatus guts, basically) and the `exampleSite` folder houses all content.
 Use this local setup to experiment before making a PR.

 ### — Docker —

-cState comes with a Dockerfile and Netlify ([according to their article from 2016](https://www.netlify.com/blog/2016/10/18/how-our-build-bots-build-sites/)) uses a similar Docker system to build cState.
+cStatus comes with a Dockerfile and Netlify ([according to their article from 2016](https://www.netlify.com/blog/2016/10/18/how-our-build-bots-build-sites/)) uses a similar Docker system to build cStatus.
 This is an option for people who prefer Docker and NGINX instead of serverless, but serverless still has the priority in our development.

 [Read wiki](https://github.com/cstate/cstate/wiki/Docker)